benjaminapetersen/jzbtool/README.md

 ## Credits

-[Allan McNaughton](https://github.com/amcnaughton) did all of the real work, I just added the pretty print to the script.
+[Allan McNaughton](https://github.com/amcnaughton) did all of the real work, I just added the pretty print options.